shrutigogna123/utek2026/README.md

 6. Run the database using `flask run`
 7. Copy the server into Postman to make HTTP requests

+---
+## Supplementary file

+### Trial.py
+We used file to help visualize the program in a d20x20 bitmap that can runs in the terminal of VScode.
+This simplifies the movement and decisions of the drones and entails the steps in the process.
+This file is not used in the intended/main program and is instead used as a guideline, hence it is a supplementary file.

+---
 ## References

 [1] Streamlit Inc., Streamlit: Turn data scripts into shareable web apps, 2019.
 [Online].
 Available: https://streamlit.io